waterBottleHolster/thirty_login_pages/README.md

 ## #2 - Vanilla Theme
 I can't figure out all of the form control formatting included in Bootstrap so I'll go back to basics.
 Pick a theme that is blue and white by default.

+## #3 - Christmas Theme
+I'd like some plain inputs on the left hand side of the page and then a big Christmas tree pic on the right hand side.